-The new tax is part of a series of measures aimed at discouraging people from holding their high-value UK residences through companies (often overseas companies) and encouraging such ownership to be held by the individuals directly.
+The tax is part of a series of measures aimed at discouraging people from holding their high-value UK residences through companies (often overseas companies) and encouraging such ownership to be held by the individuals directly.

 Companies which carry on genuine property businesses; companies which hold portfolios with an aggregate value of more than £2m where no single dwelling is worth more than £2m; companies owning certain types of properties which are not classed as “dwellings”.

-For the purposes of these new rules a building or part of a building counts as a dwelling at any time when it is either used or suitable for use as a single dwelling, or it is in the process of being constructed or adapted for such use.
+For the purposes of these rules a building or part of a building counts as a dwelling at any time when it is either used or suitable for use as a single dwelling, or it is in the process of being constructed or adapted for such use.

 If you believe you do have any properties which may be subject to the charge, or are concerned about your obligation to correspond with HMRC, please contact us.